jlmucb/cloudproxy/go/apps/simple_http_server/README.md

 This application does not really have any meaningful security as the connection is on plaintext HTTP and provides no authentication (i.e., no TLS); it is meant as a simplest demonstration of getting a server running on top of CloudProxy and linux_host in particular.
-This will be shown in another example.
+Running with TLS will be shown in another example.

 Dependencies